 I’m betting Aunt Clara would be proud.

-The discovery of William Hood led to my becoming the first recognized Black member of the Daughters of the American Revolution (DAR) in 1977.
+Finding William Hood led to my becoming the first acknowledged Black member of the Daughters of the American Revolution (DAR) in 1977.
 I’m a member of the Ezra Parker Chapter DAR in Royal Oak, Michigan and an associate member of the Presidio Chapter DAR in San Francisco.

 As you explore around Extreme Ancestry -